Dredging: History

 Ancient authors refer to harbour dredging.
-The seven arms of the Nile were channelled and wharfs built at the time of the pyramids (4000 BC), there was extensive harbour building in the eastern Mediterranean from 1000 BC and the disturbed sediment layers gives evidence of dredging.
+The seven arms of the Nile were channelled and wharfs built at the time of the pyramids (3rd millennium BC), there was extensive harbour building in the eastern Mediterranean from 1000 BC and the disturbed sediment layers gives evidence of dredging.
 At Marseille, dredging phases are recorded from the third century BC onwards, the most extensive during the first century AD.
 The remains of three dredging boats have been unearthed; they were abandoned at the bottom of the harbour during the first and second centuries AD.

-The Banu Musa Brothers during the Muslim Golden Age in while working at the Bayt-Al-Hikmah (house of wisdom) in Baghdad, designed an original invention in their book named ‘book of ingenious devices’ A grab machine that that does not appear in any earlier Greek works.
+The Banu Musa brothers during the Muslim Golden Age, while working at the Bayt-Al-Hikmah (house of wisdom) in Baghdad, designed an original invention in their book named Book of Ingenious Devices, a grab machine that does not appear in any earlier Greek works.
 The grab they described was used to extract objects from underwater, and recover objects from the beds of streams.

 During the renaissance Leonardo da Vinci drew a design for a drag dredger.

 Dredging machines have been used during the construction of the Suez Canal from the late 1800s to present day expansions and maintenance.
 The completion of the Panama Canal in 1914, the most expensive U.S. engineering project at the time, relied extensively on dredging.